727 Naval Air Squadron

-727 Naval Air Squadron is a squadron of the Royal Navy Fleet Air Arm.
+727 Naval Air Squadron is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 It was formed in 1943 as a Fleet Requirements Unit, being disbanded in December 1944.
 It was reformed twice in the 1940s and 1950s to provide flying experience for naval officers.
 The current squadron was created on 6 Dec 2001 from the Royal Naval Flying Training Flight.
-It operates the Grob Tutor, with its primary role to provide grading and legacy-Elementary Flying Training for Royal Navy and Royal Marine pilots under training.
+It operates the Grob Tutor, with its primary role to provide grading assessment and for Royal Navy and Royal Marine pilots prior to further flying training.
 It also supports the Royal Navy's "Flying Start" flying scholarship scheme.

-History of 727 NAS
+History

-Fleet Requirements Unit (1943 - 1944)
+Fleet Requirements Unit (1943-1944)

 727 Naval Air Squadron was formed on 26 May 1943 at Gibraltar as a Fleet Requirements Unit covering the area from Bizerta to Algiers.
 The squadron was equipped with target-towing Boulton Paul Defiants, Fairey Swordfish and Hawker Hurricane IIc.
 The squadron was disbanded on 7 December 1944.